 Then I have these 4 amazing little people.
 4 little people who depend on me for everything.

-That leaves me in a predicament though, because I have every 2nd weekend “off” (from the older boys not the baby) and sometimes it’s nice to go to dinner and to remember that I am a woman, not just a Mum.
-But it would take in incredibly patient man to wait around for his turn once a fortnight.
+That leaves me in a predicament though, because I have every 2nd weekend “off” and sometimes it’s nice to go to dinner and to remember that I am a woman, not just a Mum.
+But it would take in incredibly patient man to wait around for his turn once a fortnight and break through my walls and barriers.

 I would love to fall in love again one day but does it have to be straight away?
 Can’t I just focus on my kids?
 They are only young once, I will never get this time back with them again and I would hate to look back on this phase of my life to see that I was focused on the wrong person rather than the 4 little people who matter.